ReidGibson-Bingham/LHL_final/README.md

 Welcome to typing Duel app, this is a final project for lighthouse labs.

-It’s an Single Page app that allows you to practice typing and optionally compete while you do it.
+It’s an Single Page app that allows you to practice typing and optionally compete with other users.

 For technologies - our frontend is written in React.
 The backend is Rails with a Postgres  database.
-We also utilize websockets for the game competition functionality that we will show later.
+We also utilize websockets for the game competition functionality.